 - Serving latkes – As they come out of the frying pan, let the latkes rest on a paper towel-line cookie sheet.
 Gently blot them with another layer of paper towels on top.
 If preparing more latkes than fit into your pan, keep cooked latkes in a pre-heated 325 degrees F oven in single layers on cookie sheets until you serve them.

 - Accompaniments – Apple sauce and sour cream, served separately, are traditional.
 I also like cranberry-apple sauce.
 If you like to experiment, how about flavored sour cream (try adding dill or other herbs) or Greek-style yogurt instead of sour cream?

 - Freezing – Latkes freeze well.
-Let them come to room temperature on paper towels after removing them from the pan, then freeze in a single row on a cookie sheet.
-Once they are frozen, transfer them to a plastic freezer bag or to a tightly sealed freezer container.
+First, let them come to room temperature on paper towels after removing them from the pan.
+Then freeze them in a single row on a cookie sheet.
+Once frozen, transfer them to a plastic freezer bag or a tightly sealed freezer container.
 If you freeze many in a single bag, you may want to separate layers with waxed paper.

 - Reheating – Pre-heat the oven to 375 or 400 degrees F. Put the frozen latkes on a cookie sheet (no oil required) and bake them until they are thoroughly heated, about 15 minutes.
 These latkes are frozen.
 When reheated, the edges will bubble with oil.
 You can gently blot them with paper towels to remove that oil before serving.

 - The meal – Latkes are quite filling.
 Although some like them with a meat-based main course such as pot roast or roast chicken, I prefer them with lighter fare, such as Stone Soup or roasted vegetables, and a salad.

 Do you have other latke-making tips or a latke “issues” we should discuss?
 If so, let’s chat.
 If not, it’s latke time!